sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 But what if you don't want to ship the `README.md` file to CPAN?
 No problem!
-You can direct `[ReadmeAnyFromPod]` to save the markdown version to the top level of your `Dist::Zilla` directory by adding the following line to the `[ReadmeAnyFromPod]` section of your `dist.ini` file:
+You can direct `[ReadmeAnyFromPod]` to save the markdown version to the top level of your `Dist::Zilla` directory instead of inside your distribution by adding the following line to the `[ReadmeAnyFromPod]` section of your `dist.ini` file:

 `location = root`

-Try it out and run the `build` command to see your `README.md` file sitting next to your distribution directory instead of inside them.
+Try it out and run the `build` command and you'll see your `README.md` file output at alongside your distribution's directory instead of inside it:

+`dist.ini  Greetings-0.002  Greetings-0.002.tar.gz  lib  README.md`

 Alright, we have now given you a very tiny taste for how to gain more control over how your plugins work.
 We'll show you many more powerful and useful tricks